Orientation of good covers: Good covers and topological trees

 We can assume that every set intersects some other set from our family.
 For each set $A$ from the good cover, and for each connected component $A_i$ of those points that are only in $A$ and in no other set, we do the following.
 On the boundary of $A_i$ there are pairwise disjoint arcs which are on the boundary of some other set as well.
 We put a topological star inside $A_i$ whose center is on one of these arcs, and there is a leaf on each of the rest of the arcs.

 Now, assume that there is no triple intersection.
-For each non-empty intersection $A\cap B$, we select a point $p_{AB}$ inside it ($p_{AB}$ will be the intersection point of the topological trees corresponding to $A$ and $B$), and draw non-crossing curves from $p_{AB}$, one to every leaf of the earlier defined stars that are on the boundary of $A\cap B$.
-Each such curve is added to the topological tree it touches at the boundary of $A\cap B$.
+For each non-empty intersection it is simply connected as the family is a good cover.
+We select a point $p_{AB}$ inside it ($p_{AB}$ will be the intersection point of the topological trees corresponding to $A$ and $B$), and draw non-crossing curves from $p_{AB}$, one to every leaf of the earlier defined stars that are on the boundary of .
+Each such curve is added to the topological tree it touches at the boundary of .

-If there is a triple intersection $A\cap B\cap C\ne\emptyset$, then we treat $(A\cap B) \cup (A\cap C)\cup (B\cap C)$ as one double intersection, and do the same as before, selecting a point $p_{ABC}$ from $A\cap B\cap C$ (and no other points from $A\cap B,A\cap C$, and $B\cap C$, so in this case there are no points $p_{AB}$, $p_{AC}$, $p_{BC}$).
+If there is a triple intersection , then we treat as one double intersection, and do the same as before, selecting a point $p_{ABC}$ from (and no other points from , and , so in this case there are no points $p_{AB}$, $p_{AC}$, $p_{BC}$).
 In the remainder of the proof, we will not discuss this special triple intersection region in detail---all steps work for it the same way.

-It is easy to see that we get topological trees, as all the points inside a set $A$ are eventually connected.
-Denote this tree by $T_A\subset A$.
-These topological trees intersect pairwise exactly once, in the point selected inside the intersection of their corresponding sets, i.e., $T_A\cp T_B=p_{AB}$.
+It is easy to see that we get topological trees, as all the points inside a set $A$ are eventually connected and no cycle can be created.
+Denote this tree by .
+If then the corresponding topological trees intersect exactly once, in the point selected inside the intersection of their corresponding sets, i.e., .
+Otherwise the corresponding topological trees are disjoint.